romirm/advice-app/README.md

 # Aptly ✨
-A simple web app that uses Google's Gemini API to generate advice from Logical, Empathetic, and Strategic perspectives.
+A simple web app that uses Google's Gemini API to help users resolve interpersonal conflicts by generating advice from multiple, diverse perspectives.

 ## 🚧 Built With